If you are connecting to a new device, follow the steps below. Otherwise click the Reconnect button.

 Web Bluetooth is currently only supported in Chromium-based browsers.

-On Linux only, enable the experimental about://flags/#enable-experimental-web-platform-features flag.
-However be careful as it would be risky to browse the web whith this flag turned on as it enables many other experimental web platform features.
+On Linux only with older versions of Google Chrome, enable the experimental about://flags/#enable-experimental-web-platform-features flag.
+However be careful as it would be risky to browse the web with this flag turned on as it enables many other experimental web platform features.
 Starting with Chromium version 100, enable the about://flags/#enable-web-bluetooth safer flag instead.

 CircuitPython boards with nrf chips need CircuitPython 7.0.0 or newer.
 The first time a device is connected to your host, you'll need to enable public broadcasting by pressing reset when the faster, blue blink is happening on start up.
 The device will reset and the second, blue blink will be solid when done successfully.